This is the multi-page printable view of this section. Click here to print.

 oneOf

-Used when the displayed text and stored value are different.
+Use this when the displayed text on the screen and the stored value need to be different.

 Color mode